Spider-Man: 1990s

+The launch of a fourth monthly title in 1990, the "adjectiveless" Spider-Man (with the storyline "Torment"), written and drawn by popular artist Todd McFarlane, debuted with several different covers, all with the same interior content.
+All four versions combined sold over three million copies, an industry record at the time.
+Several miniseries, one-shot issues, and loosely related comics were also published in this decade, and Spider-Man made frequent cameos and guest appearances in other comic book series.
+In 1996, The Sensational Spider-Man was created to replace Web of Spider-Man.

-In the controversial 1990s storyline the "Clone Saga", a clone of Parker, created in 1970s comics by insane scientist Miles Warren, a.k.a. the Jackal, returns to New York City upon hearing of Aunt May's health worsening.
-The clone had lived incognito as "Ben Reilly", but now assumes the superhero guise the Scarlet Spider and allies with Parker.
-To the surprise of both, new tests indicate "Reilly" is the original and "Parker" the clone.
-Complicating matters, Watson announces in The Spectacular Spider-Man #220 (Jan.
-1995) that she is pregnant with Parker's baby.
-Later, however, a resurrected Green Goblin (Norman Osborn) has Watson poisoned, causing premature labor and the death of her and Parker's unborn daughter.
-The Green Goblin had switched the results of the clone test in an attempt to destroy Parker's life by making him believe himself to be the clone.
-Reilly is killed while saving Parker, in Peter Parker: Spider-Man #75 (Dec.
-1996), and his body immediately crumbles into dust, confirming Reilly was the clone.
+In the mid-1990s, there was a very long storyline in which a clone of Spider-Man first created in an earlier storyline of the 1970s returned, and it was unclear which of the two versions of Peter Parker was the original.
+This lasted for three years.
+In the controversial 1990s storyline the "Clone Saga", a clone of Parker, created in a storyline of the 1970s, re-appears after living incognito as Ben Reilly and allies with Parker.
+To the surprise of both, new tests indicate Ben is the original and Peter is the clone.
+Complicating matters, Mary Jane announces in The Spectacular Spider-Man #220 (Jan.
+1995) that she is pregnant with Peter's baby.
+Later, however, a resurrected Norman Osborn has Mary Jane poisoned, causing premature labor and the death of her and Peter's unborn daughter.
+It is later revealed that The Green Goblin switched the results of the clone test in an attempt to destroy Peter's life by making him believe himself to be the clone.
+Ben is killed while saving Peter, in Peter Parker: Spider-Man #75 (Dec.
+1996), and his body immediately crumbles into dust, confirming Ben was the clone.

+In 1998, writer-artist John Byrne revamped the origin of Spider-Man in the 13-issue limited series Spider-Man: Chapter One (Dec.
+1998–Oct.
+1999), similar to Byrne's adding details and some revisions to Superman's origin in DC Comics' The Man of Steel.
+During that time, the original The Amazing Spider-Man ended, and The Amazing Spider-Man started with volume 2, #1 (Jan.
+1999).

 In issue #97 (Nov.
-1998) of the second series titled Peter Parker: Spider-Man, Parker learns his Aunt May was kidnapped by Norman Osborn and her apparent death in The Amazing Spider-Man #400 (April 1995) had been a hoax.
-Shortly afterward, in The Amazing Spider-Man (vol. 2) #13 (#454, Jan.
-2000), Watson is apparently killed in an airplane explosion.
-She turns up alive and well in (vol. 2) #28 (#469, April 2001), but she and Peter become separated in the following issue.
+1998) of the second series titled Peter Parker: Spider-Man, Parker learns Norman Osborn kidnapped Aunt May and her apparent death in The Amazing Spider-Man #400 (April 1995) had been a hoax.
+Shortly afterward, Mary Jane appears to be killed in an airplane explosion.
+She is subsequently revealed to be alive, but she and Peter are then completely separated.